How Many » Volume » Cups » 12 tablespoons to cups

 1. How many cups are in 12 tablespoons?

-2. How can I convert 12 tb to cups without a calculator?
+2. How can I convert without a calculator?

-3. Can I use the 12 tablespoons to cups conversion for both dry and liquid ingredients?
+3. Does this conversion work for both dry and liquid ingredients?

 12 Tbs is How Many Cups